SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses/index.md

                 </p>

                 <p>
-                  Next, on lines 58-75, I assemble a <strong>patch JSON</strong>, and use Invoke-GraphRequest to patch it onto our user and change the settings.
+                  Next, on lines 58-75, I assemble a **patch JSON**, and use Invoke-GraphRequest to patch it onto our user and change the settings.
                 </p>